Table of Contents

 Application form Basic Banking Service

 You will also receive a free paper version of the application form from the credit institution that refused to provide the minimum service.
-The paper version of the application form can only be used if you are not able to use the online application form.
+The paper version of the application form may only be used if you are not able to use the online application form.

 What is the procedure concerning the Chamber of Basic Banking Services?